jimbaker/tagstr/tutorial.rst

                     )
                     super().feed(PLACEHOLDER)

-However, having done this, it will necessary to reconnect each instance of the placeholder with its corresponding expression value when implementing ``handle_starttag`` and ``handle_data``.
+However, having done this, you'll now need some way to reconnect each instance of the placeholder with its corresponding expression value when implementing ``handle_starttag`` and ``handle_data``.
 The easiest way to do this is to split the substituted string on the placeholder and zip the split string back together with the